Deep Dive: Genesis, TONIGHT, TONIGHT, TONIGHT

 The song came with a stylistic music video, filmed in the famous Bradbury Building in downtown Los Angeles.
 A popular movie location, it's probably best known for its use in Blade Runner.

-Debuting on the Hot 100 at #45 for the week of February 14, 1987, "Tonight, Tonight, Tonight" rocketed up the charts, peaking at #3 on the same chart for the week of April 4, 1987.
+Released March 9, 1987, "Tonight, Tonight, Tonight" rocketed up the charts, peaking at #3 on Billboard Hot 100 for the week of April 4, 1987.
 The #1 song in America at the time: Starship's "Nothing's Gonna Stop Us Now."